FASB sets preliminary CECL effective dates: 2019 for large banks; 2020 for others

 **The FASB issued the final CECL standard on June 16, 2016 but in 2019 proposed extending deadlines for some financial institutions.
-For up-to-date information and resources, access the updated CECL Prep Kit.
-For current implementation deadlines for financial institutions, visit http://www.abrigo.com/blog/2019/07/17/fasb-gives-breathing-room-on-cecl-to-smaller-sec-filers-private-cos/**
+For up-to-date information and resources, access the home page of ALLL.com.
+For current implementation deadlines for financial institutions, visit https://www.abrigo.com/blog/2019/07/17/fasb-gives-breathing-room-on-cecl-to-smaller-sec-filers-private-cos/**

 Most U.S. financial institutions would be required to utilize the proposed current expected credit loss model, or CECL, beginning in 2019, although smaller banks would have an additional year to shift from the incurred-loss model, the Financial Accounting Standards Board (FASB) ruled Wednesday.
 The CECL model will have a major impact on how financial institutions calculate their allowance for loan and lease losses (ALLL).

 The final, updated standard on accounting for impairments, expected to be issued in first quarter 2016, is still undergoing tweaks as staff and FASB members discuss issues raised during reviews by accountants, financial institutions and other interested parties.
 But the vote on effective dates at least provides financial institutions with a better timeline for implementing the sweeping changes to calculating loan-loss reserves.
-(See the finalized timeline here: http://www.abrigo.com/blog/2019/07/17/fasb-gives-breathing-room-on-cecl-to-smaller-sec-filers-private-cos/)
+(See the latest updated timeline here: https://www.abrigo.com/blog/2019/07/17/fasb-gives-breathing-room-on-cecl-to-smaller-sec-filers-private-cos/)

 Staff members said that the wide variation in the size of public financial institutions warranted distinguishing between small and large institutions when it comes to the effective dates, and board members agreed.